Outdated version

 res := timeago.Parse(pastDate)

-fmt.Println(res) // 1 hour agoUsage with the date in the future
+fmt.Println(res) // 1 hour agoUsage with dates in the future

 Future dates are also supported.
-The library will return the correct string without ago word in it.
+The library will return the correct string without the word ago.

 pastDate := time.Now().Add(time.Hour * 2)